-- a) reach the age at which their cover ceases according to the terms of the policy, unless we have agreed with you that their cover can be continued; - b) cease being employed by the employer or otherwise become ineligible for membership; - c) are a worker engaged through a zero hour contract who has not received earnings from the employer for a period of six consecutive months unless they are unavailable for work due to ill health: - d) are absent from work due to ill health and reach the end of the period of cover we provide during temporary absence as detailed in section 1.7 'Does a member continue to be covered if they are absent from work'; - e) die.
+- a) reach the age at which their cover ceases according to the terms of the policy, unless we have agreed with you that their cover can be continued - b) cease being a member of the scheme

+- c) are a worker engaged through a zero hour contract who has not received earnings from the employer for a period of six consecutive months unless they are unavailable for work due to ill health - d) die.

+Cover for members beyond the age cover ceases will be subject to new pre-existing insured illness and related medical conditions exclusions applying on and from the date the member reaches the age cover ceases.